 - a.
 Continuous solid lines at least 1/8" wide (~3mm), nowhere more than 2" apart for horizontal or angled lines, 4" for vertical lines, measured edge to edge. - b.
-Circular, square, or irregular solid shapes that are nowhere more than 2" from another shape vertically and nowhere more than 4" from another shape horizontally, or 4.47" diagonally, measured edge to edge (see diagram below).
-Each shape must have an area of ≥ 0.049 in, which corresponds approximately with circles of diameter 1⁄4" (~6mm).
+Circular, square, or irregular solid shapes that are nowhere more than 2" from the nearest shape vertically and nowhere more than 4" from the nearest shape horizontally, or 4.47" to the nearest shape diagonally, measured edge to edge (see diagram below).
+Each shape must have an area of \geq 0.049 in2, which corresponds approximately with circles of diameter 1⁄4" (~6mm).